-SO69 The successful tenderer must first be notified in writing of the intention to award the contract.
-Unsuccessful tenderers must then be notified in writing that their tender has not been successful for this contract.
-Standard letter templates are available on the procurement pages on Forestnet.
+SO69 The successful and unsuccessful tenderers must be notified in writing of the result of the tender.
+Standard letter templates for the successful and the unsuccessful tenderers are available on the procurement pages on Forestnet.

 SO70 All documentation of successful and unsuccessful applicants must be kept for the period of the contract.